rhys-vdw/ts-auto-guard/README.md

 This tool aims to allow developers to verify data from untyped sources to ensure it conforms to TypeScript types.
 For example when initializing a data store or receiving structured data in an AJAX response.

+> [!WARNING]
+> This project is largely unmaintained and has a few issues.
+Try out https://typia.io/, it looks superior.

 ## Install

 ### Yarn